rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 In this imperative incarnation, we must explicitely state how the `count_button` updates `count_text` via its `on_click` callback.
-We should also note that `state` is mutated by ammending its `'count'`, a side effect which can be avoided with hooks.
+We should also note that `state` is mutated by ammending its `'count'` - a side effect which can be avoided with hooks.

 It's important to note that neither declarative nor imperative design principle are inherently better in all circumstances.
 However, it is often the case that asserting the